Shachar297/Jira-Scripts/README.md

-# This Repo is holding a bunch of Jira Server (On-premise) scripts for Script listeners, Behaviors and Workflow scripts & Validators.
+# This Repository is holding a bunch of Jira Server (On-premise) scripts for Script listeners, Behaviors and Workflow scripts & Validators.

 ##### Beginners & Advanced.